 Sammy's Pizza: While Pizza Luce is very good, Sammy's Pizza & Restaurant is the best.
 Our two favorite locations are in West Duluth and Hibbing.
 If you have opinions on other Sammy's locations, I'd like to hear from you!

-Olive Garden: One of the better Italian food choices (The Elbo Room in Superior is head and shoulders above everybody in the catagory and Bellisios in Canal Park is also better), which opened in late 2003.
+Olive Garden: One of the better Italian food choices (Bellisios in Canal Park is better), which opened their Duluth location in late 2003.
 Their Taste Of Italy dish gives you a nice sampling of lasagna, fettucini and chicken parmesan.

 Godfather Pizza: For whatever reason, Godfather's has closed all of their outlets in Northeastern Minnesota in the past several years, including both Duluth operations, and the outlets in Superior and Virginia.
 This is too bad, because pizza rarely gets better than what they serve up.